Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Approximation Performance

-The main contribution of our analysis is the identification of small components in the outer band, which is done by discretizing it into sectors, such that an edge cannot extend beyond an empty sector (see Figure~\ref{fig:graph-sectors-merged} (right)).
+The main contribution of our analysis is the identification of small components in the outer band, which is done by discretizing it into sectors, such that an edge cannot extend beyond an empty sector (see \Cref{fig:sectors}).
 The foundation of this analysis is the delicate interplay between the angular width $\gamma$ of these sectors and the threshold $\rho$ that defines the outer band.
 Recall that $\rho$ is used to represent the time in the execution of the algorithm at which the graph has been decomposed into small components.
-For our analysis we assume that all vertices seen before this point (all vertices in the inner disk) were added greedily.
+For our analysis we assume that all vertices seen before this point (all vertices in the inner disk; red \Cref{fig:sectors}) were added greedily.
 Therefore, if we choose $\rho$ too large, we overestimate the actual number of greedily added vertices by too much.
 As a consequence, we want to choose $\rho$ as small as possible.
 However, this conflicts our intentions for the choice of $\gamma$ and its impact on $\rho$.
-Recall that the maximum angular distance between two vertices such that they are adjacent increases with decreasing radii (Equation~\eqref{eq:maximum-angular-distance}).
-Thus, in order to avoid edges that extend beyond an angular width of $\gamma$, we need to ensure that the radii of the vertices in the outer band are sufficiently large.
+Recall that the maximum angular distance between two vertices such that they are adjacent increases with decreasing radii (\Cref{eq:maximum-angular-distance}).
+Thus, in order to avoid edges that extend beyond an angular width of~$\gamma$, we need to ensure that the radii of the vertices in the outer band are sufficiently large.
 That is, decreasing $\gamma$ requires increasing $\rho$.
 However, we want to make $\gamma$ as small as possible, in order to get a finer granularity in the discretization and, with that, a more accurate analysis of the component structure in the outer band.
 Therefore, $\gamma$ and $\rho$ need to be chosen such that the inner disk does not become too large, while ensuring that the discretization is granular enough to accurately detect components whose size depends on $\tau$ and $n$.
-To this end, we adjust the angular width of the sectors using a function $\gamma(n, \tau)$, which is defined as $\gamma(n, \tau) = \log(\tau \log^{(2)}(n)/(2 \log^{(3)}(n)^2))$, where $\log^{(i)}(n)$ denotes iteratively applying the $\log$-function $i$ times on $n$ (e.g., $\log^{(2)}(n) = \log\log(n)$), and set $\rho = R - \log(\pi/2 \cdot e^{C/2} \gamma(n, \tau))$, where $R = 2 \log(n) + C$ is the radius of the hyperbolic disk.
+To this end, we adjust the angular width of the sectors using a function $\gamma(n, \tau)$, which is defined as